 - Stay Hydrated: Drink plenty of water before the test to avoid a dry mouth, which can affect sample collection.

-- Avoid Food and Drink: Refrain from eating or drinking for at least 10 minutes before the test, as food and beverages can interfere with the results.
+- Avoid Food and Drink: Consuming food and beverages at least 10 minutes before a drug test can interfere with the results.
 Avoid acidic substances like vinegar and citrus fruits right before the test.

-- Avoid Mouthwash and Gum: Avoid using mouthwash or chewing gum shortly before the test, as these products can potentially lead to false positives.
-If you have used them, inform the tester.
+- Avoid Mouthwash and Gum: These products can potentially lead to false positives.
+Mouthwash containing alcohol may interfere with the test and cause misleading results.
+If you have used it, inform the tester.

 Advice for Individuals Facing a Drug Test

-- Seek Professional Help: Consult with a healthcare professional or addiction specialist for guidance and support.
-They can provide advice on detoxification and treatment options.
+- Speak With Professionals: A healthcare or addiction specialist can guide and support you.
+They can provide advice on safe detoxification and treatment options.

-- Develop a Plan: Work with a therapist or doctor to create a comprehensive recovery plan.
+- Develop/Adjust a Plan: Work with a therapist or doctor to create or amend your comprehensive recovery plan.
 This plan may include medication-assisted treatment, therapy, and support groups.

-- Adopt Healthy Lifestyle Changes: Incorporate healthy habits such as exercise, meditation, and a balanced diet.
+- Adopt Healthy Changes: Incorporate good habits such as exercise, meditation, and a balanced diet.
 These can help manage cravings and support overall well-being.

-- Commit to Recovery: Remember that recovery is an ongoing journey.
-Setbacks can happen, but maintaining your commitment to a healthier lifestyle is essential.
+- Commit to Recovery: Recovery is an ongoing journey.
+Setbacks can happen, but be sure to maintain your commitment to a healthier lifestyle.